sflavelle/writing/Deliverer of Destiny (BOTW)/02 - Some Sort of Isekai/01 What Now.md

-## I Found Myself In Some Kind Of Wild Isekai Scenario But I Don't Know If I'm Supposed To Be The Hero Or Just Be Along For The Ride?
+## I Found Myself In A Wild Isekai Scenario But Am I Supposed To Be The Hero Or Just Be Along For The Ride?

 You.
 A character in a Legend of Zelda game.